Robert Louis Stevenson Museum: Background

 Robert Louis Stevenson was born in Edinburgh, but travelled widely and in 1888 he and his family began a three-year tour of the South Pacific, eventually settling in Samoa.
 In 1890 Stevenson purchased 314 acre of land and began to build a home there; by 1891 his mansion Villa Vailima was completed, named after the nearby village.
 The house had five bedrooms and a library, as well as the only working fireplace in Samoa.
 Art and furniture on display in the house included a nude by Rodin, given to Stevenson by the artist, a tablecloth gifted by Queen Victoria and a piano.
 Stevenson was popular with the local community, who gave him the nickname Tusitala or "Teller of Tales".
 He was critical of colonial rule in Samoa and supported Samoan indigenous political interests.
 Stevenson died in 1894 and was buried overlooking his home at the top of Mount Vaea.

-When Stevenson died in 1894, the villa was no longer used by the family and was used as the official residences the Governor of German Samoa, then later by the New Zealand Mandatory Authority's administrator, and, subsequently, by the Samoan Head of State.
-In 1990 and 1991 hurricanes badly damaged the residence.
+When Stevenson died in 1894, the villa was no longer used by the family and was used as the official residences of the governor of German Samoa, then later by the New Zealand territorial administrator, and, subsequently, by the Samoan head of state.
+The villa was badly damaged by cyclones in the early 1990s.